 In March 2020, the World Health Organization categorized COVID-19 as a pandemic, and the President of the United States declared the COVID-19 outbreak a national emergency.
-The COVID-19 pandemic and actions taken by governments and others in response thereto is negatively impacting the worldwide economy, financial markets, and the agricultural industry.
-The COVID-19 pandemic has resulted in significant business and operational disruptions, including business closures in the restaurant and food supply industries, amongst others, liquidity strains, destruction of non-essential demand, as well as supply chain challenges, travel restrictions, stay-at-home orders, and limitations on the availability of the workforce, including farmers in the agricultural industry.
-As a result, the global demand for liquid transportation fuels, including ethanol (the production of which is a significant driver of demand for fertilizer), has declined, causing many refineries and plants to reduce production or idle, evidenced by a decline in average ethanol production per day of 45% from 2019.
-The potential for a decline in production at refineries, including from Coffeyville Resources Refining & Marketing, LLC, an indirect, wholly-owned subsidiary of CVR Energy ("CRRM"), could result in increased costs incurred by the Partnership in future periods to source feedstocks, such as pet coke and natural gas, at spot prices.
-Concerns over the negative effects of the COVID-19 pandemic on economic and business prospects across the world have contributed to increased market and grain price volatility, uncertainty in food supply demands, and have diminished expectations for the global economy and may precipitate a prolonged economic slowdown and recession.
-As a result, the Partnership may witness some decline in demand for its products in 2020.
+The COVID-19 pandemic and actions taken by governments and others in response thereto has and continues to negatively impact the worldwide economy, financial markets, and the agricultural industry.
+The COVID-19 pandemic has resulted in significant business and operational disruptions, including business closures in the restaurant and food supply industries, amongst others, liquidity strains, demand destruction, as well as supply chain challenges, travel restrictions, stay-at-home orders, and limitations on the availability of the workforce, including farmers in the agricultural industry.
+As a result, the global demand for liquid transportation fuels, including ethanol (the production of which is a significant driver of demand for fertilizer), has declined, causing many refineries and plants to reduce production or idle, evidenced by a decline in the third quarter 2020 average ethanol production of 10% from 2019.
+Given recent market conditions, the processing of sweet crude oil, including at the crude oil refinery owned and operated by Coffeyville Resources Refining & Marketing, LLC, an indirect, wholly-owned subsidiary of CVR Energy, has increased compared to 2019 resulting in lower sour crude oil being processed and pet coke being produced.
+As a result, increased costs may continue to be incurred by the Partnership in future periods to source feedstocks, such as pet coke, at spot prices.
+Concerns over the negative effects of the COVID-19 pandemic on economic and business prospects across the world have contributed to increased market and grain price volatility, uncertainty in food supply demands, and have diminished expectations for the global economy and may precipitate a prolonged economic slowdown and recession, which may lead to some decline in demand for the Partnership's products in the fourth quarter of 2020 and beyond.

-The Partnership believes the general business environment in which it operates will continue to remain volatile through at least the first half of 2020, and likely through the remainder of the year, driven by uncertainty around the availability and prices of its feedstocks and the demand for its products.
+The Partnership believes the general business environment in which it operates will continue to remain volatile through the remainder of the year and into 2021, driven by uncertainty around the availability and prices of its feedstocks and the demand for its products.
 As a result, the Partnership anticipates its future operating results and current and long-term financial condition may be negatively impacted.
-Due to the rapidly evolving situation, the uncertainty of its duration, and the timing of recovery, the Partnership is not able at this time to predict the extent to which these events may have a material, or any, effect on its financial or operational results, including any potential impairment of goodwill associated with our Coffeyville reporting unit.
+Due to the rapidly evolving situation, the uncertainty of its duration, and the timing of recovery, the Partnership is not able at this time to predict the extent to which these events may have a material, or any, effect on its financial or operational results in future periods.